Pen-y-ghent from Horton-in-Ribblesdale

 |Peaks / summits:||Pen-y-ghent (694m)|

 |Map:||Ordnance Survey - Explorer EX002 (Yorkshire Dales - Southern and Western areas)|

 |Walk features:||Birds, Café, Church, Flowers, Geographic feature, Hills or Fells, Pub, Toilets, Views, Wildlife|

 |Facilities / refreshments:||Toilets in car park at Horton, 2 Pubs and café in Horton in Ribblesdale|

 |Nearest town:||Walk starts in Horton in Ribblesdale, nearest larger towns Settle or Ingleton|

 |Walk Tags:||Horton in Ribblesdale, Yorkshire Dales, Penyghent, Pen-y-ghent, Information centre, Yorkshire Three Peaks, Three Peaks, Yorkshire Dales National Park, Limestone, Penyghent Café, Golden Lion Hotel, St Oswald's church, Brackenbottom Farm, Pennine Way, Pinnacle, Hunt Pot, Hull Pot, Plover Hill, Horton Scar Lane, Crown Hotel, Ribble Way, Walks around Britain, Walks around the UK, Ramblers, Hike, Hiking|

-Pen-y-ghent from Horton in Ribblesdale
+[an error occurred while processing this directive] from Horton in Ribblesdale

 Path heading up from Brackenbottom Farm